Helianthemum-nummularium/spascial-ecologi/code/exam.md

 * Vector file of our lake of interest, from this we calculate its bounding box;
 * Creating a client to use the API;
 * Retrieving the exact name of the sentinel 2 collection that we're going to use;
-* Creating time intervals for uor period of interest.
+* Creating time intervals for our period of interest.

 ```r
 ##load lago maggiore vector file and calculate bbox